girip11/scala_learning/lang_docs/1_scala_beginner_udemy/2_oo_basics/5_abstract_class_trait.md

     val CreatureType: String
     def eat: Unit
 }
 ```

 ## Traits

 * By default fields and methods in a trait are public and abstract
+* But traits can contain non abstract implementations as well.
+Helps in mixins.
 * Mixin as many traits as we want

 ```Scala